fkyprianou/deved-platform/content/blog/en/enhance-your-vonage-video-applications-with-audio-connector.md

 const OpenTok = require("opentok");
 ```

-We then instantiate a new Koa app and enable it for websocket connections, before instantiating a new Koa Router that we will use for our websocket routes.
+We then instantiate a new Koa app and enable it for WebSocket connections, before instantiating a new Koa Router that we will use for our WebSocket routes.
 Finally, we make that router available in all of our application’s routes by adding it as a `ws` variable on `app.context`.

 ```javascript
 const app = new Koa();